The Bankrate promise

 I began tracking variable rate offers in November 2016 on 14 cards from popular credit card issuers in anticipation of the rate increases.
 All of those cards now have higher rates — both on the low and high end of the ranges you see when applying for a card.

-RATE SEARCH: Look now for a low-interest credit card offer.
+RATE SEARCH: Look now for a 0% intro APR credit card offer.

 The issuer determines your interest rate within the range based on your creditworthiness at the time of application.
 Increased rates on both ends of the credit spectrum means excellent credit won’t provide you an escape from higher APRs.